 - # RSAs completed

+- HSIP Obligations

 - Increased awareness of safety and data-driven process

 - Increased focus on local road safety

-The State completed at least 4 RSA's last year.
+ITD and LHTAC obligate almost 100% of their funding each year to safety projects.
+The State completed at least 3 RSA's last year and the locals did additional RSAs.
 Training is provided on request on how to work with CMF's and safety analysis tools.
+ITD had a data summit where safety analysis tools were demonstrated.
 The Local Highway Technical Assistance Council continues to provide training through their annual Safety Fest and with classes through their T2 center.